-- 9. Intensity of Care-Low: Includes children with medical needs requiring nursing assessments, judgments, and interventions by a licensed nurse (RN/LPN) at least 1 time every 3 hours for at least 12 hours per day, as well as those children who can participate in and direct their own care. - 10.
-After the child's team has determined the Intensity of Care level, WMCMH uses the information to identify the appropriate number of PDN hours using the Decision Guide Worksheet.
-The Decision Guide Worksheet can be found in the Medicaid Provider Manual. - 11.
-WMCMH must determine the Intensity of Care level and number of hours of PDN required through the planning process.
-The PRAR must be submitted to MDHHS, CRT for review and approval before services begin. - 12.
-The prior authorization process, including how to become a registered provider, is thoroughly outlined in the Medicaid Provider Manual. - I. Children's Waiver Program Training Opportunities: - 1.
+- I. Children's Waiver Program Training Opportunities: - 1.
 Case holders who complete assessments and IPOS for children enrolled in the Children's Waiver Program must attend mandatory training sponsored by the MDHHS.
 Training is required in determining Category of Care, Intensity of Care and the Pre-Screen process before completing needed documentation. - 2.
 Technical assistance and consultation is available on an as needed basis from the CWP staff at MDHHS. - J. Monitoring and Evaluation: - 1.
 The initial and annual application process for each child enrolled in the CWP is monitored and evaluated by the CWP staff at MDHHS on an annual basis.
 The program staff monitor and evaluate each of the required documents and will not enroll a child in the program until all documents are completed and returned correctly. - 2.
 The clinical documents for the CWP are routinely reviewed for compliance as part of the concurrent review by the clinical team leader or supervisor.
 Results of the concurrent review will be utilized for individual and program performance activities. - 3.
-Customer satisfaction with the CWP is obtained as a part of the annual PCP planning process and the quarterly review of service provided.
+Customer satisfaction with the CWP is obtained as a part of the annual PCP planning process and the quarterly review of the service provided.
 The satisfaction process is a part of the PCP and periodic review document. - 4.
 MDHHS conducts a Quality Assurance and Improvement Audit.
 This Audit may occur as a part of the bi-annual MDHHS Medicaid PIHP site review.
 This audit is conducted at the PIHP using a tool that evaluates WMCMH compliance to the CWP procedures.